My spring/summer version of this list is always one of my most popular posts, so here’s a winter version!

 100 E. Northwestern Avenue, Philadelphia

 I wrote about Morris Arboretum during the summer HERE, but the grounds are actually open year-round!
 It’s a beautiful place to take a long walk, and kids will enjoy spots like the giant nets, log cabin and fairy woods.
-Morris Arboretum offers discounted tickets during the month of February.
-Tickets are $12 for adults instead of $22 and $6 for kids instead of $12.
+Morris Arboretum offers discounted tickets during January and February.
+Tickets are $14 for adults and $8 for kids.
 Children 2 and under and always free.